ditikrushna/ditikrushna/README.md

 - 🌱 I’m currently learning **Deep Learning , Optimization**

-- 👨‍💻 All of my projects are available at [http://ditikrushna.me/](http://ditikrushna.me/)

 - 💬 Ask me about **Data Science**

 - 📫 How to reach me **ditikrushna.nitt@gmail.com**